 - Constructive relationships between parents, schools and service providers

-- Less use of expensive, adversarial dispute resolution procedures
+- Decreased use of expensive, adversarial dispute resolution procedures